gvwilson/thirdbit/src/fiction/in-heck/index.md

 this one will explain that your damaged transponder makes you unable to communicate."

 "Hah!
-Exactly how long do you think Central will be fooled by your simple-minded ruse?"
+Exactly how long do you think Consensus will be fooled by your simple-minded ruse?"
 Gumption whirled around at the sound of familiar but extremely unwelcome voice as Patient in Darkness stepped out from behind the broken wall that had concealed it.